mpatacchiola/blog/_posts/2017-01-29-dissecting-reinforcement-learning-4.markdown

 layout: post
 title:  "Dissecting Reinforcement Learning-Part.4"
 date:   2017-01-29 07:00:00 +0000
 description: This blog series explains the main ideas and techniques used in reinforcement learning.
-In this post Actor-Critic methods, Neurobiology of Actor-Critic, animal learning, Actor only and Critic only methods.
+In this post Actor-Critic methods, Neurobiology behind Actor-Critic methods, animal learning, Actor-only and Critic-only methods.
 It includes complete Python code.
 author: Massimiliano Patacchiola
 comments: false
 published: false
 ---

 Here we are, the fourth episode of the "Dissecting Reinforcement Learning" series.
-In this post I will introduce the last group of techniques used in reinforcement learning: **Actor-Critic (AC) methods**.
+In this post I will introduce another group of techniques widely used in reinforcement learning: **Actor-Critic (AC) methods**.
 I often define AC as a **meta-technique** which uses the methods introduced in the previous posts in order to learn.
-AC based algorithms are among the most popular methods in reinforcement learning.
-For example, the [Deep Determinist Policy Gradient](https://arxiv.org/abs/1509.02971) algorithm introduced recently by some researchers of Google DeepMind is an actor-critic, model-free method.
+AC-based algorithms are among the most popular methods in reinforcement learning.
+For example, the [Deep Determinist Policy Gradient](https://arxiv.org/abs/1509.02971) algorithm introduced recently by some researchers at Google DeepMind is an actor-critic, model-free method.
 Moreover the AC framework has many links with neuroscience and animal learning, in particular with models of basal ganglia ([Takahashi et al. 2008](http://journal.frontiersin.org/article/10.3389/neuro.01.014.2008/full)).

 ![Books Reinforcement Learning an Introduction]({{site.baseurl}}/images/books_reinforcement_learning_an_introduction.png){:class="img-responsive"}

 AC methods are not accurately described in the books I generally provide.
 For instance in [Russel and Norvig](http://aima.cs.berkeley.edu/) and in the [Mitchell's](http://www.cs.cmu.edu/~tom/mlbook.html) book they are not covered at all.
 In the classical [Sutton and Barto's book](https://webdocs.cs.ualberta.ca/~sutton/book/ebook/the-book.html) there are only three short paragraphs (2.8, 6.6, 7.7), however in the [second edition](https://webdocs.cs.ualberta.ca/~sutton/book/bookdraft2016sep.pdf) a wider description of neuronal AC methods has been added in chapter 15 (neuroscience).
 A meta-classification of reinforcement learning techniques is covered in the article ["Reinforcement Learning in a Nutshell"](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.69.9557&rep=rep1&type=pdf).
 Here I will introduce AC methods starting from neuroscience.
-You can consider this post as the neuro-physiological counterpart of the [third](https://mpatacchiola.github.io/blog/2017/01/29/dissecting-reinforcement-learning-3.html) one, which introduced Temporal Differencing (TD) methods from a psychological and behavioristic point of view.
+You can consider this post as the neuro-physiological counterpart of the [third](https://mpatacchiola.github.io/blog/2017/01/29/dissecting-reinforcement-learning-3.html) one, which introduced Temporal Differencing (TD) methods from a psychological and behaviouristic point of view.

 Actor-Critic methods (and rats)